 - Adjust services to lower the monthly payment.

 - Place the service or membership on temporary hold.

 - Move your services to a new provider who offers lower monthly payments or interest rates.

-Giving up some forms of entertainment or non-essentials can be difficult.
+Giving up some forms of entertainment or non-essentials can be difficult (although maybe for you it won’t be, I can only speak for myself).
 This is why it is important to fully grasp the value of making these types of changes before you set up your plan.
-You can pay off your debts much faster and save hundreds if not thousands of dollars per year with each adjustment.
+This is one of the best tips to pay off your debt much faster and save hundreds if not thousands of dollars per year with each adjustment.

 Consider cancelling your T.V. subscription service.
 These services can easily run into the hundreds of dollars monthly.
 Use the following example to motivate and inspire you.